jakemcc/jakemccrary.com/source/_posts/2015-05-02-put-the-last-commands-run-time-in-your-bash-prompt.markdown

 ```

 Modify your `.bashrc` to include the above and you'll have a prompt
-that looks like the below image.
+that looks like the image below.
 It is a minimal prompt but it
 includes the time spent on the last command.
 This is great.
 No more
 wondering how long a command took.